flashmob/maildiranasaurus/README.md

         "log_received_mails" : false
     },

-`process_stack` - a line of stacked processors (decorators) that work on the email envelope.
+`save_process` - configures the _processors_ which work on saving the email envelope.
-Working from left to right, i.e. mail will be saved using the MailDir processor
+Working from left to right, i.e. in the end, mail will be saved using the MailDir processor

+`validate_process` - same as `save_process`, however these do validation of recipients

 `maildir_user_map` - user settings. `<username>=<user id>:<group id>` comma separated.
 Use -1 for `<id>` & `<group>` if you want to ignore these, otherwise get these numbers from /etc/passwd